-The Kentucky and Southern Indiana District Export Council (DEC) helps increase the United States' international competitiveness by raising awareness of available export assistance resources for companies in Kentucky and Southern Indiana.
+The Kentucky and Southern Indiana District Export Council (DEC) helps to increase the United States' international competitiveness by raising awareness of available export assistance resources for companies in Kentucky and Southern Indiana.
 It also provides services such as events, trade missions, and a guide on how to start exporting.
 Users may also sign up to receive the council's complimentary newsletter.

-STATS Indiana provides extensive statistics not only for Indiana, but also for the U.S. It is maintained by the Indiana Business Research Center at Indiana University's Kelley School of Business.
+STATS Indiana provides extensive statistics not only for Indiana but also for the U.S. It is maintained by the Indiana Business Research Center at Indiana University's Kelley School of Business.
 The information for Indiana can be filtered by county and metropolitan area, while the user can also compare Indiana's statistics with other states and metropolitan areas around the U.S. The data in the resource is also organized by topics on its main homepage.

-The U.S. Export Assistance Center of Indianapolis is a government run website that specializes in helping small-to medium-sized companies develop and execute exporting strategies.
+The U.S. Export Assistance Center of Indianapolis is a government-run website that specializes in helping small-to-medium-sized companies develop and execute exporting strategies.
 The site provides a listing of trade events, an exporter's resource database, internship opportunities with the U.S. Department of Commerce, and an introduction to other export organizations in Indiana.